tjoyner/ofvioletsandlicorice/chapter17.md

 Daniel nodded, heading toward the dining room.

-Luciano asked: "Can I keep you company?"
+Luciano asked, "Can I keep you company?"

 Daniel would have liked to say no, that his daughter was coming downstairs.
 But then, thinking he'd have to listen to Laurencine's comments about her possible trip to Tokyo, and fearful of having to console Nicole for the expected refusal of her mother, resulting in a promise that he would intervene to persuade her, he looked at Luciano and nodded.
 <!-- Page 129 -->

-Daniel went to sit down at his usual table, near the window that overlooked the courtyard, and Luciano came over with his beer, sitting down in front of him.
+Daniel went to sit down at his usual table, near the window overlooking the courtyard, and Luciano came over with his beer, sitting down in front of him.

 "I thought it would be better if you knew..."
 Luciano began, looking around.